ThatFruedDued/blooket-utility/README.md

 ## Hide Particles
 Hide the laggy particles in Blooket.

+## Always Three Times Tokens
+Set all the token multiplier options to 3x.

 ## Gold Rush
 This category of hacks and cheats affects the Gold Rush game mode on Blooket.